blurrycontour/zuul-gerrit/doc/source/configuration.rst

 Scheduler
 ---------

 The scheduler is the primary component of Zuul.
-The scheduler is not a scalable component; one, and only one, scheduler must be running at all times for Zuul to be operational.
+The scheduler is a scalable component; one or more schedulers must be running at all times for Zuul to be operational.
 It receives events from any connections to remote systems which have been configured, enqueues items into pipelines, distributes jobs to executors, and reports results.

-The scheduler includes a Gearman server which is used to communicate with other components of Zuul.
-It is possible to use an external Gearman server, but the built-in server is well-tested and recommended.
-If the built-in server is used, other Zuul hosts will need to be able to connect to the scheduler on the Gearman port, TCP port 4730.
-It is also strongly recommended to use SSL certs with Gearman, as secrets are transferred from the scheduler to executors over this link.

-The scheduler must be able to connect to the ZooKeeper cluster used by Nodepool in order to request nodes.
+The scheduler must be able to connect to the ZooKeeper cluster shared by Zuul and Nodepool in order to request nodes.
 It does not need to connect directly to the nodes themselves, however -- that function is handled by the Executors.

 It must also be able to connect to any services for which connections are configured (Gerrit, GitHub, etc).

 The following sections of ``zuul.conf`` are used by the scheduler:

-.. attr:: gearman_server

-   The builtin gearman server.
-Zuul can fork a gearman process from itself rather than connecting to an external one.

-   .. attr:: start
-      :default: false

-      Whether to start the internal Gearman server.

-   .. attr:: listen_address
-      :default: all addresses

-      IP address or domain name on which to listen.

-   .. attr:: port
-      :default: 4730

-      TCP port on which to listen.

-   .. attr:: log_config

-      Path to log config file for internal Gearman server.

-   .. attr:: ssl_ca

-      An openssl file containing a set of concatenated “certification authority” certificates in PEM formet.

-   .. attr:: ssl_cert

-      An openssl file containing the server public certificate in PEM format.

-   .. attr:: ssl_key

-      An openssl file containing the server private key in PEM format.

 .. attr:: web